M66B/FairEmail/FAQ.md

 Please see [this FAQ](#user-content-faq139) for possible causes of the error *...
 User is authenticated but not connected ...*.

-For unknown reasons, some Outlook/Hotmail accounts cannot send messages because of the error '*535 5.7.3 Authentication unsuccessful*'.
+For unknown reasons, some Outlook/Hotmail accounts cannot send messages because of the server error '*535 5.7.3 Authentication unsuccessful*'.
 This can be resolved by authenticating the account with an (app) password (see above) instead of with OAuth.
 You should use the "*Other provider*" wizard instead of "*Outlook / Office 365 (OAuth)*" in this case.